 This dynamometer controller features an internal strain gage amplifier.
 This amplifier can be connected to any standard Wheatstone bridge configuration 4-wire strain gage load cell.
 The amplifier may be bypassed if the load cell does not require further amplification.
+The zero point, and gain of the amplifier can be adjusted by trim potentiometers on the amplifier board inside the controller.
+In general these will not require adjustment.
+If they are adjusted, the Torque calibration will require re-calibration.

-Internal Dynamometer Power Supply
+Internal/External Dynamometer Power Supply